Dana Brown (baseball): Houston Astros

 The Astros hired Brown as general manager on January 26, 2023.

 On December 13, 2024, Brown completed one of the most significant trades in franchise history, sending three-time All-Star, Silver Slugger and Gold Glove Award winner Kyle Tucker to the Chicago Cubs for infielder Isaac Paredes, pitcher Hayden Wesneski, and third base prospect Cam Smith.

+Dana Brown and the Astros mutually agreed to part ways on August 24.
+2026.